AnirudhDaya/Docker-for-Next/README.md

 ### 2. Next.js with Environment Variables

-For projects that require environment variables, with proper handling in the Docker build process.
+For projects that require environment variables:
+- Automatically adds your environment variables to build and runtime environments
+- Configures docker-compose with your environment variables
+- Sets up GitHub Actions to securely pass your environment variables during deployment

 ### 3. Next.js with Prisma

-For projects using Prisma ORM, with specialized Docker setup for database connections.
+For projects using Prisma ORM:
+- Includes all environment variable handling from option 2
+- Adds Prisma-specific configuration in Dockerfile
+- Sets up proper DATABASE_URL handling for Prisma

 ## Requirements